-Everybody needs to be physically fit all the time.
-This is true especially to athletes whose sports are so physically demanding including table tennis.
+Everybody needs to be physically fit especially athletes whose sports are so physically demanding, including table tennis.
 Unfortunately, physical fitness is not enough to guarantee success in your chosen field of sports.

 No matter how physically fit you think you are for the competition; you are still at risk of losing if your head is not in the game.
-Therefore, mental fitness is just as important as physical fitness.
-It is because your mind and body are ONE.
+Therefore, mental fitness is just as necessary as physical fitness.
+Your mind and body are ONE.

 Staying focused is a must for every athlete.
-This is why athletes must learn to focus even when they are still on the training stage.
-Once they learn how to become more focused during the training, then no doubt they will not have a hard time focusing during the competition.
+It is why athletes must learn to focus even when they are still on the training stage.

-You must find ways on how to improve your ability to focus and prevent your mind from wandering especially during the game.
-You may indulge in Yoga and some other meditational exercises that will teach you some techniques on how to stay focused amidst the chaos, tension, and pressure.
+It would be best if you found ways to improve your ability to focus and prevent your mind from wandering mostly during the game.
+You can indulge in Yoga and other meditational exercises that teach techniques on how to stay focused amidst the chaos, tension, and pressure.

 Focus on your present goals and prevent your mind from dwelling on your past mistakes.
 Let your past mistakes serve as your lessons and then move on.
 Focus on the here and now.

 Several studies conducted prove that too much tension is counter-productive.
 Therefore, every athlete must learn to deal with pressure.
 It is because, during the game, tension, stress, and anxiety are inevitable.

 Tension even becomes more prevalent when the competition is on.
 It is why athletes must practice relaxation and visualization techniques to cope with too much pressure.

 You may want to read more about the technique to tap your anxiety.